 He says it’s while working in East Africa in 2015 that he first became “truly aware” of the scale and impact of inadequate transport infrastructure on the economic growth and wellbeing of communities outside the major cities.
 His other trigger, he points out, was his passion for aerospace technologies.

 In 2017, the startup won the Airbus BizLab AEROmobility pitching competition (see this Ventureburn article).
 The startup has also worked with the World Food Programme’s Munich-based innovation accelerator as part of Singularity U’s Global Impact Challenge.

-The startup has yet to commence commercial operation and is currently in the tech development phase, with the aim of getting commercial licensing and running a pilot project with its first customer this year.
+The startup has yet to commence commercial operations and is currently in the tech development phase, with the aim of getting commercial licensing and running a pilot project with its first customer this year.
 But all the same, Cloudline looks to be a startup to watch.